-- (1) Specially designed instruction related to the unique needs of students with low-incidence disabilities. - (2) Specialized services related to the unique needs of students with low-incidence disabilities provided by qualified individuals such as interpreters, note-takers, readers, transcribers, and other individuals who provide specialized materials and equipment.
+- (1) Specially designed instruction related to the unique needs of students with low-incidence disabilities. - (2) Specialized services related to the unique needs of students with low-incidence disabilities provided by qualified individuals such as interpreters, note-takers, readers, transcribers, and other individuals who provide specialized materials and equipment. - (3) Special interpreting services for children who are deaf-blind

-(5 Cal.
+(34 C.F.R. § 300.34(c)(4); 5 Cal.
 Code Regs. § 3051.16(a).)